Home Interior Inspection

 Interior doors require little routine maintenance.
 An air gap of ½ to 1 inch at the bottom is usually desirable to permit proper airflow or circulation for heating and cooling systems.
 Lubricate knobs, locks and hinges with a silicone type spray as needed.
 Occasionally it may be necessary to tighten the screws in the latch striker plates so the doors will close properly.

 The primary purpose of a window is light and ventilation.
-The secondary, and possible more important purpose, is that windows are usually provided as an emergency means of egress, especially in sleeping areas.
+The second, and possibly more important, purpose is that windows are usually provided as an emergency means of egress, especially in sleeping areas.
 For this reason, windows should remain accessible and operate freely.
 If windows are painted shut, they can be freed up by cutting through the paint with a think putty knife.
 Wood frame windows should be kept well painted to prevent the intrusion of water and moisture.
 Remove loose glazing compound (putty) and reglaze as required.

 Routinely remove food particles and debris from the sump area in the bottom of the tub.